ShoutToMe/stm-sdk-android/sample-app.md

             // Get a reference to the UI text box final EditText handleEditText = (EditText) findViewById(R.id.editTextUserHandle);

-            // Calling getUser() with a Callback will ensure you get an instantiated user object from the server stmService.getUser(new Callback<User>() {
+            stmService.getUser(new Callback<User>() {
                 @Override
                 public void onSuccess(final StmResponse<User> stmResponse) {